-Effective January 1, 2017 through the end of the 2016-17 Academic Year, the College of LCA will provide reimbursements of up to $1,000.00 per tenured and tenure-track faculty member for travel to conferences to present their scholarly work or to serve on a panel.
-These College funds can now be used toward any travel expense allowed under the CSU travel policy: coach/economy airfare, lodging, conference registration fees, ground transportation, baggage fees, per diem, and foreign travel insurance obtained through the University.
+The College of Liberal and Creative Arts will provide travel reimbursements of up to $1,000 per tenured and tenure-track faculty member to conferences to present their scholarly work or to serve on a panel as a respondent.
+The fund can be used towards any travel expense allowed under the CSU travel policy such as coach/economy airfare, lodging, conference registration fees, ground transportation, baggage fees, per diem, and foreign travel insurance obtained through the University.
 Travel insurance not obtained through the University and seat upgrade fees are the responsibility of the traveler.
 Seat upgrades are only permitted if the traveler has obtained written pre-approval for such an upgrade as a reasonable accommodation from the San Francisco State Disability Programs and Resource Center (DPRC).

 Faculty who wish to be reimbursed for expenses related to a rental car must rent the vehicle through one of the two approved University vendors or they will not be reimbursed.
 To access the car rental portal, log in to the SFSU Gateway and select "Employee Services," then "Enterprise/National Rental Car Reservation" on the right hand side.

 Within 30 days of return, travelers need to complete a Travel Expense Claim form or the Concur Expense and submit it to their AOC with their receipts.
 Chairs need only sign the claim if department funds are being used.
 AOCs should forward all Travel Expense Claim forms to the College Office.

 More information about the CSU Travel policy can be found here.